Gil-SP/Calendar-Application/client/README.md

 The goal of this project is to develop a comprehensive calendar application with user authentication, profile management, and robust calendar functionalities.
 The project was divided into 6 stages to facilitate a systematic and organised development process.

 As the company was stretched thin, there was only 1 available developer to work on this project.
 The project was broken down into bite size pieces to ensure a progresive and cohesive work flow.
+However due to the scope of the project, the application was unfortunately not completed and only the secutiry aspect of the code was completed.
+Stages 4 and 5 were not met and was only begun.

+More planning and deeper dive into functions required for the app would have been favourable in terms of setting out what needded to be completed within the given time frame.

+The clients were understandably not happy with the delay of the project.

 ### Stage 1: Set up front and back-end frameworks
 Objective: Establish the foundational structure for the application.